Usage

 LLDP-MED fast start while tx-interval specifies the interval

-disabled until a new neighbor is detected.
+abled until a new neighbor is detected.

 unconfigure med fast-start